Zhao-Pingyu/GB_Wulff/README.md

 *create_lammps.py*: generates the input files for the LAMMPS software, which is used to search for the ground states of the constructed grain boundaries, and compute the grain boundary energies

 *wulff.py*: extracts the computed ground state grain boundary energies for the different inclination angles, and perform Wulff construction to obtain the Wulff shape

+*ni1.set*: interatomic potential for Ni, used for LAMMPS simulations